SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 Fillers for Teeth: How Dentists Decide Which Option Works Best

 Your dentist will consider several factors before recommending which dental filling treatment to use.
-The following factors often play a role in the choice of dental filling materials they will recommend:
+The following factors often play a role in the choice of dental filling materials your dentist will recommend:

 • Your cosmetic preferences